How To Start A Crochet Chain Beginner Video

 Here is how I hold my yarn in my left hand to crochet.
 I slip the yarn above my forefinger and pinkie but under my ring and middle finger.
 This allows me to move my forefinger.
 In my right hand I hold the crochet hook between my forefinger and thumb.
 Usually you will see an indent on the crochet hook where your thumb can naturally sit.

-how to start chain crochet
+how to start a crochet chain

 2. Move your crochet hooks head under the working yarn.
 This is called a yarn over.